Thousands of Sudanese protesters hold second day of sit-in outside Bashir's compound

 They remained closed on Sunday, causing major traffic jams.
 Hundreds of people were crossing into Khartoum from Omdurman via Victory Bridge by foot on Sunday morning, a Reuters witness said, as cars stood at a standstill for hours.

-Reporting by Khalid Abdelaziz; Writing by Yousef Saba; Editing by Sami Aboudi and Raissa Kasolowsky
+Reporting by Khalid Abdelaziz; Writing by Yousef Saba and Lena Masri; Editing by Sami Aboudi, Raissa Kasolowsky, David Goodman and Lisa Shumaker